-Office of Justice Programs National Institute of Justice

-OMB No. 1121-0329 Approval Expires 07/31/2016
+Office of Justice Programs National Institute of Justice OMB No. 1121-0329 Approval Expires 12/31/2018

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research and evaluation studies that will improve our understanding of victims of crime and/or will improve the programs designed to address their needs.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of victims of crime, particularly at the State and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research on the Byrne Criminal Justice Innovation (BCJI) Program administered by the Bureau of Justice Assistance.
+This research furthers the Department's mission to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.